Car sounds

 This gives you an end volume formula that is: playbackVolume=masterVolume*sampleVolume*mixVolume*dynamicVolume.

 Each set can contain a maximum of 10 samples.
-Here's an overview of car-specific audio sets:
+Here's an overview of car-specific audio sets (example are given further down):

 Group Set (audio.<setname>) Sample determined by Notes (NYI=not yet implemented)